manoj2411/ds-algo/README.md

 * **Contiguous Array** Given a binary array, find the maximum length of a contiguous subarray with equal number of 0 and 1. ([Solution](https://github.com/manoj2411/ds-algo/blob/master/Array/contiguous_array.rb))

+* **Product of Array Except Self** Given an array of integers, return an array output such that output[i] is equal to the product of all the elements of nums except nums[i].
+Without using division. ([Solution](https://github.com/manoj2411/ds-algo/blob/master/Array/product_except_self.rb))

 #### Linked List